nion-software/nionswift/docs/user_interface.rst

 Activity
 ========
-The Activity panel shows the activity of computations running in the background.
+The Activity panel (:menuselection:`Window --> Activity`) shows the activity of computations running in the background.

 .. image:: graphics/activity_panel.png
     :width: 321